 I set the movement in the case and prepared to install the new pushers.
 These I found on eBay early during the beginning of the service and ordered straight away.
 They came in from Australia and initially were not a proper fit as the steel shafts were too long.
 I turned the shafts down on the lathe and put new threads on the ends.
 They were then installed and I tested the function of each button.

 Before installing the dial I attempted to clear the rust stains with a bit of distilled water and a Q-Tip but was dismayed to find the blue Tachymetre, scale which circles the perimeter of the dial, came away with almost no effort at all.
 I had to stop before things got any worse and accept defeat.
 The dial still looks darn good for its age so I’m not complaining.

 I reset the hands and installed a new high dome acrylic crystal to complete the job.

 Thus at the end of many days and nights of hard work, I now have a functional Gallet Multichron 12 for the collection.

-Though I gambled, I thought I might save a bit of money by starting with a distressed piece but right before finishing my work I found an identical Gallet, in proper working condition, sold on eBay for essentially the same amount I paid for mine (plus parts).
+I took a gamble and thought if I started with a distressed piece I might save a little money.
+This watch was really more than “distressed” but it was available at a reasonable price for a thee register chronograph and would provide lot of salvageable parts if I couldn’t muster the repair.
+However, right before finishing this project I found an identical Gallet sold on eBay for nearly the same amount I paid for mine (when parts are factored in).
 That was a little disheartening.
-I must point out that my watch is now fully serviced and has New-Old-Stock Chronograph Pushers and that’s nothing to sneeze at.
-Also, I’m proud of my latest accomplishment and thrilled to add and EP40-68 movement to my list of serviced chronographs.
-Most importantly, it’s a great looking watch which I plan to hold onto for many years.
+I must point out that my watch is now fully serviced and has New Old Stock Chronograph Pushers and that’s nothing to sneeze at.
+I have a lot of left over parts too.
+Most importantly, I’m proud of my latest accomplishment and thrilled to add and EP40-68 movement to my list of serviced chronographs.
+It’s a great looking watch which I plan to hold onto for many years.

 So what’s next- perhaps a Movado 95M?